CtrlK

 82%

-This is a reasonably well-structured skill description with a clear 'Use when' clause and good trigger terms.
-The main weakness is that the capabilities section lists feature areas rather than specific actions, and some trigger terms are generic enough to potentially conflict with other authentication skills.
+This is a reasonably well-structured skill description with explicit 'Use when' triggers and good natural language keywords.
+The main weakness is that the capabilities section lists feature areas rather than concrete actions, and some trigger terms are generic enough to potentially conflict with other authentication skills.

 Suggestions